HomeCookware Materials

 Nonstick Cookware

 Easy to clean.
 Usually requires less fat or liquids to cook with.
-Great for quick cooking.
+Great for quick and delicate cooking.
 Some are now dishwasher safe.

 Avoid high heat, metal utensils, or harsh cleaning pads and cleaners.
 Usually not dishwasher safe.
 Inexpensive pieces may flake or wear off into your food.
 There are health uncertainties.
 Quality is dependant on the actual cookware material under the nonstick coating.